vibhanshu-mishra/risa3d-mcp-server/README.md

 ---

+## Why This Project Exists

+RISA-3D has no public API.

+This project bridges that gap by treating `.r3d` files as the interface, allowing AI assistants to inspect, compare, modify, and report on structural models without automating the RISA application itself.

+The goal is to augment structural engineers—not replace engineering judgment.

+---

 ## What Is This?

 MCP (Model Context Protocol) is an open standard that lets AI assistants like Claude connect to external tools and files.
 This server acts as a bridge between Claude Desktop and your RISA-3D models.
 Claude reads your `.r3d` files directly and answers questions about them in plain English.

 No RISA-3D API is required.
 This works by reading RISA-3D's plain-text `.r3d` file format directly.
+Includes a modular regression test suite to ensure parser and write-tool reliability as the project evolves

 ---